circadianmentalhealth/circadian-data-standards/readme-templates/demo.md

 ### Description
 Activity of fruit flies of 5 genotypes: **WT, Tim/+, Tim>Kir, Kir/+, Tim0** was monitored using video tracking software.
-The selected genotypes were supposed to mimic various chronotypes: control, arrhythmic, early birds and night olws.
+The selected genotypes were supposed to mimic various chronotypes: control, arrhythmic, early birds and night owls.
 Flies were entrained to **12h:12hr L:D** and then released into DD to measure circadian behaviour..

 ### Contributors